mattt/emcee/README.md

 by sending JSON-RPC requests.

 > [!NOTE]
-> emcee provides MCP tool capabilities.
+> emcee provides only MCP tool capabilities.
 > Other features like resources, prompts, and sampling aren't yet supported.

 ### Example JSON-RPC Calls